Skip to main content

 The web plugin is a "light" version of the Chrome extension that works in other popular browsers, including Safari and Firefox.

-The web plugin is responsive, so you can use it on your mobile devices as well.
-Currently, the plugin provides information about your experiments, personalizations, segments, custom data, and your goals' performance metrics.
+The web plugin is responsive and works on mobile devices.
+Currently, the plugin provides information about experiments, personalizations, segments, custom data, and goal performance metrics.

 https://www.yourwebsite.com/?kameleoonLightExtension=true